-Women and men in urban India are now at par in retirement preparedness; however, nine in 10 Indians regret not starting savings for retirement earlier, according to a survey of Max Life Insurance Company Ltd and KANTAR, a marketing data analytics company, on Thursday.
+Women and men in urban India are now at par in retirement preparedness; however, nine in 10 Urban Indians Regret Not Starting Saving Early For Retirement, according to a survey of Max Life Insurance Company Ltd and KANTAR, a marketing data analytics company, on Thursday.

 The third edition of the India Retirement Index Study (IRIS) covered 2,093 responders across 28 cities to assess their retirement preparedness in three parameters: finance, health, and emotion, and whether they are prepared to live a healthy, peaceful, and financially secure retired life.

 The study reveals that urban India’s retirement index, on a scale of 0 to 100, has risen to 47, up from 44 recorded in the past two survey editions.
 Max Life attributed the improvement in retirement preparedness to a “significant rise in health awareness,” which moved 3 points higher to 44 in IRIS 3.0 from 41 in IRIS 2.0, it said in a press release.

 Commenting on the findings, Prashant Tripathy, MD and CEO of Max Life, in the press release, said the progress in retirement preparedness signals the country’s stronger economic resilience.
 “Today’s working population will be tomorrow’s large, retired population.
 It is imperative to register the urgency to plan for our retirement years as India embraces longer life spans.
 Our study provides insight on the barriers to being retirement-ready amongst urban Indians and the advancements made by them in ensuring preparedness,” Tripathy said.